• Skip to secondary menu

 Building A cabinet above the fridge - kitchen renovation

-Don’t mind that how the picture was taken, they look uneven at the bottom…they are not, I promise! ????
+Don’t mind how the picture was taken, they look uneven at the bottom…they are not, I promise!

 Anyway, after attaching the two sides to the wall, I added the bottom board.
 This board literally had to be cut like a trapezoid to fit.
 It was larger in the front and tapered back on both sides to the back.
 I used pocket holes to attach.
 Since I was using 3/4″ plywood, the holes were drilled at 3/4″ and I used wood glue along with 1 1/4″ screws to attach it.
 The face frame will sit lower than this so the pocket holes will not be visible!

 I failed to take pictures of every step…my bad!
-Hehe, seems to be a common occurrence with this darn kitchen!????
+Oy, seems to be a common occurrence with this darn kitchen!

 Next, I added the board that makes the top of the cabinet and the bottom of the shelf.
 It was again shaped like a trapezoid!
-I didn’t use pocket hole this time, I just glued and brad nailed support boards underneath it…lazy man’s way…because the support boards will be hidden inside the cabinet! ????
-Don’t judge me for that either…you would be taking all the short cuts too if you had been working on your kitchen for over a YEAR, and you just wanted it to be DONE! ????
+I didn’t use pocket hole this time, I just glued and brad nailed support boards underneath it… a lazy man’s way…because the support boards will be hidden inside the cabinet!
+Don’t judge me for that either…you would be taking all the shortcuts too if you had been working on your kitchen for over a YEAR, and you just wanted it to be DONE! 🤣

 Building A cabinet above the fridge - kitchen renovation

-As I stated before, I didn’t take photos all along the way, but this photo shows the supports that I explained above!
+As I stated before, I didn’t take photos all along the way, but this photo shows the support that I explained above!

 After adding the shelf board, you can add all your face frame boards!
 Measure along with all the areas that need a frame and cut boards accordingly.
 For instance, the bottom board measured 35″ across, so I cut the bottom face frame board at 35″ and glued and brad nailed the board into place!